rrhg/rrhg.github.io/big-o-easy-words.md

 *

 ```
-for i in array1:
+for i1 in array1:
-    for i in array1:
+    for i2 in array1:
-        print(i)
+        print(i1 + i2)
     ...